#AI Infrastructure Example: COVID-19 In-Hospital Deterioration

 These functions help to bookend your model code and help developers automate data flow.

 Although the ECCP environment is sandboxed, developers are not constrained in terms of the code they can include, as they can include additional Python and data files in the package.
 Additionally, developers can call external APIs within this environment (if the health system’s IT teams safelist them).
-This means developers could include information from other sources or process data via another service.
+External APIs enable developers to include information from other sources or process data via another service.
 Thus, converting an existing Python model for use with ECCP is relatively easy.

 Model Development

 We will now discuss the technical side of how we developed M-CURES using ECCP.
-You can find many model development and validation details in our BMJ paper.
+Model development and validation details are in our BMJ paper.
 The short version is that model development primarily used Michigan Medicine’s research infrastructure.
-Although we got the majority of training and internal validation data from Michigan Medicine’s Research Data Warehouse (RDW), Epic’s implementation infrastructure reshaped our model development approach.
+Although we obtained most of our training and internal validation data from Michigan Medicine’s Research Data Warehouse (RDW), Epic’s implementation infrastructure reshaped our model development approach.

 Architecture diagram for developing models inside of ECCP.